rust-lang/rfcs/active/0000-socket-addr-conversion-trait.md

 let mut stream = TcpStream::connect(("localhost", 12345)).unwrap();
 ```
 Note an additional set of parentheses.
 This may be somewhat confusing.
 However, implementing
-`AsSocketAddr` for `&str` greatly reduces this problem: when a fixed address is needed, it can be
+`ToSocketAddr` for `&str` greatly reduces this problem: when a fixed address is needed, it can be
 written as a string directly (see example above).

 # Alternatives